-Northern Michigan Fishing: We ask Brian Price, who crewed for years under legendary commercial fishing captain Ross Lang, to share memories of the man and their days working the water.
+Northern Michigan Fishing: We ask Brian Price, longtime executive director of the Leelanau Conservancy who previously crewed for years under legendary commercial fishing captain Ross Lang, to share memories of the man and their days working the water.

 How did you end up on Ross Lang’s boat?